• Skip to primary navigation

 Adapted from an original exhibition developed by the Smithsonian National Museum of the American Indian, Americans focuses on four historical events that inform American history and contemporary life: Thanksgiving, the life of Pocahontas, the Trail of Tears, and the Battle of Little Bighorn.
 The exhibition reveals what is remembered, contested, cherished, and denied, and why that still resonates.

 Americans surrounds visitors with images and objects from popular culture and delves into these historical events.
 The exhibition invites visitors to explore this complicated history and to share local stories about Native American history and culture and identity.
 It also invites visitors to reflect on the pervasiveness of images of Native Americans, from the Land O’Lakes butter maiden to sports mascots, and from classic Westerns and cartoons to episodes of Seinfeld and South Park.
 American Indian names are everywhere too, from state, city, and street names to the Tomahawk missile.
-Often powerful, and at times demeaning, the images, names, and stories reveal the deep connections between Americans and American Indians, as well as how Indians have been embedded in unexpected ways in the history, pop culture, and identity of the United States.

 The themes explored in Americans include: